Programme: Wednesday 1 July 2026

 Pétanque is a popular French boules sport.
 Please come and join us for a try at this fun session!
 There are more sessions on Thursday and Friday.

-Short Green Bowls 1
+Short Lawn Bowls 1

 1.30 - 2.30pm